Esteban-7/movie_recommendation/readme.md

 ## IMDB scraper
  * Using Scrapy

-We use scrapy to collect the id of the movie and to get from one page to the next one....

-## Storing data into MongoDB
-* Using info_recommendations from movie_info

-Create a function into movie_info that takes as argument a movie and the type of recommendation (imdb or our own) to get the information of all recommended movies.
-We create another function to save a given movie object in the "movie" collection in MongoDB database.
-Moreover, we need to upload  the information of the recommended movies into mongodb.
-Finally, we get a movie (dictionary of info),  which returns the list of dictionaries for all the movies recommended by imdb that were saved in the mongodb.
+Given the list of genres for a movie, a search on IMDb platform can be held to see all movies containing such genres, from there, the list can be arranged by the number of votes.
+We use this list to gather information about related movies for our own recommendation system.
+Since there can be thousands of movies with the same genres, the Scrapy package is used to browse on the results page and gather all the id's of the related movies.
+This part of the module gets as an argument the max number of movies that the user wants to include for the recommendation.
+With the list of Id's, the beautiful soup module is used again to gather all details of each movie in the list.

 ## Creating a movie recommendation system
 * Using distance

 To create our own recomendation system we need to use distance package.
-We create a function which takes two lists and estimates how similar the second list is to the first one.
+First we create a function which takes two lists and estimates how similar the second list is to the first one.
 The result might be between 0 and 1.
+This is made to compare the list of genres, actors and directors for two different movies.
+The lists of cast, directors and genres are transformed comparing the elements of both movies and estimating the common elements rate.
 Then, we estimate the movie distance by given two movie objects (dictionaries).
-Furthermore, the lists of cast, directors and genres are transformed comparing the elements of both movies and estimating the common elements rate.
 Since all  the data is numeric,  we calculate euclidean and manhattan distances.
+The recommended movies will be the ones that, out of the movies with the same genre as the original one, have the shortest distance to the latter.

+## Storing data into MongoDB
+* Using info_recommendations from movie_info

+We create another function to save a given movie object in the "movie" collection in MongoDB database.
+Moreover, we need to upload  the information of the recommended movies into mongodb.
+Finally, we get a movie (dictionary of info),  which returns the list of dictionaries for all the movies recommended by imdb that were saved in the mongodb.
+For the information to be read later.

 ## Data Analysis and Dashboard
 * Using streamlit, plotly, json , pandas